mrobson/fuse-fabric8-getting-started/README.md

 For more information see:

-* <https://access.redhat.com/site/documentation/JBoss_Fuse/> for more information about using JBoss Fuse
+* <https://access.redhat.com/site/documentation/JBoss_Fuse/> for more information about using Red Hat JBoss Fuse
+* <http://www.jboss.org/products/fuse/overview/> for more information about the upstream community
+* <http://fabric8.io/> for more information about fabric8

 System Requirements
 -------------------